moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 .. _UCD APM 285: http://manuals.ucdavis.edu/apm/285.htm

-.. [#]  Note that I officially started on September 21st, 2015 but particpated
+.. [#]  Note that I officially started on September 21st, 2015 but participated
         in some activities to prepare for the position in the 2015 summer months which are included herein.